Sheybarah Island

-Sheybarah Island, also known as Shebara, is a resort island island in the Red Sea coast of Tabuk Province, Saudi Arabia.
+Sheybarah Island, also known as Shebara, is a resort island in the Red Sea coast of Tabuk Province, Saudi Arabia.
 Sheybarah is part of a 92-island archipelago that is being developed for tourism as part of The Red Sea Project and is home to Shebara resort, a 73-key resort which was opened to tourists in November 2024.

 Location

 The 19.8 km^{2} island is located on the west coast of Saudi Arabia between the cities of Umluj and Al-Wajh.
 The island is one of 92 islands that lie within an archipelago in Al Wajh lagoon, a pristine 2,081 km^{2} area that includes valuable habitats (coral reefs, seagrass, and mangroves) and species of global conservation importance.